 Smart and miniaturization are the keywords trending, observes Aneja.
 Lighting can now be controlled through phones, tablets or Alexa!
 This is due to the marriage between LED technology and AI.
 Many programming languages are written by façade lighting luminaire manufacturers.
 This makes for a complete package and a one-stop solution for the buyers.

-Integration of data services, Wi-Fi along with online surveying agencies will lead to seamless integration of all gadgets, and lighting will no longer be a separate entity and its use will not be limited to visual purposes.
-Surve spoke about the indoor location tracking, camera-based lighting control, self-learning control systems, integrated street lights, healthier lighting, human centric lighting, etc. as the latest entries in the field.
+Integration of data services, Wi-Fi along online surveying agencies will lead to seamless integration of all gadgets, and lighting will no longer be a separate entity and its use will not be limited to visual purposes.
+Surve spoke about indoor location tracking, camera-based lighting control, self-learning control systems, integrated street lights, healthier lighting, human-centric lighting, etc. as the latest entries in the field.

 Architects are becoming increasingly aware of the cost savings and reduced energy consumption benefits of lighting control technology, including occupancy sensors that are most effective where there is constant traffic, timed switches based on elapsed time or programmed according to specific schedules, dimming controls, or a combination of these options, observes Ar.
 Prem Nath.

-While opting for façade lightening, people go for options which have more lighting controls, such as user-friendliness and adaptability, energy efficiency, and good-quality light to help save energy, says Kanchwala.
-The need for efficient lighting and power saving is also driving advances in occupancy sensors and largerscale fluorescent control systems.
+While opting for façade lighting, people go for options that have more lighting controls, such as user-friendliness and adaptability, energy efficiency, and good-quality light to help save energy, says Kanchwala.
+The need for efficient lighting and power saving is also driving advances in occupancy sensors and larger scale fluorescent control systems.

-Recently, self-adjusting, adaptive controls have replaced manual dials and eliminating multiple trips to fine-tune sensor settings in a large environment.
-Talking about the commercial market, there is an increased demand to integrate dimming and to switch functions with occupancy sensors and time controls into a single, whole-building lighting solution.
-A wholly incorporated framework offers productivity, upgraded life, wellbeing and security, and the energy savings inherent in lighting controls, adds Kanchwala.
+Recently, self-adjusting, adaptive controls have replaced manual dials and eliminated multiple trips to fine-tune sensor settings in a large environment.
+Talking about the commercial market, there is an increased demand to integrate dimming and switch functions with occupancy sensors and time controls into a single, whole-building lighting solution.
+A wholly incorporated framework offers productivity, upgraded life, well-being and security, and the energy savings inherent in lighting controls, adds Kanchwala.

-Shetty too spoke about motion sensors, programmed switches and dimmable controls, which facilitate cost savings and reduced energy consumption while meeting the requirement.
-Selfadjusting adaptive controls and wireless systems are replacing manual sensor settings in advanced technology.
+Shetty also spoke about motion sensors, programmed switches and dimmable controls, which facilitate cost savings and reduced energy consumption while meeting the requirement.
+Self adjusting adaptive controls and wireless systems are replacing manual sensor settings in advanced technology.

 Integrated lighting systems are in demand as they facilitate security and safety along with energy savings.
 The façade lighting industry is growing by leaps and ranging from dynamic to virtual reality through a screen, throwing out information/stories using it as a medium of advertising/display/ positioning, notes Kembhavi.